danaki/yshanka/README.md

 * No user permissions
 * Hackish and dirty code

 It's proof of concept.
-If you want me to continue development please say 'Hello' to pimenoff at gmail or via github messaging.
+If you want me to continue development please say 'Hello' to pimenoff at gmail or via messaging.

 Installation